johnmcdonnell/General-Recognition-Theory/python/README.rst

 over to Python for my own research, and realized I should make my efforts public.

+So far I have only been working on the General Linear Classifier.
+Alfonso-Reese has also implemented the General Quadratic Classifier.

 A note on changes in this version
 ---------------------------------